sushrutaproject2/website/_posts/2025-09-05-the-problem-of-Jejjata.md

 ## Jejjaṭa

 Related to the the problem of Candraṭa, we may note that manuscripts containing the "Candraṭa verse" that ends, "... आलोक्य जैज्जटीं ||" have sometimes been misinterpreted as containing a commentary by Jejjaṭa.
 This is the case, for example, with MS Bikaner Anup 4391, that was reported in this way in NCC {% cite ncc -A -l 7: 317 %}.
 This led Meulenbeld to assert the existence of a commentary by Jejjaṭa on the basis of this manuscript {% cite meul-hist -l 1B 506 n.360 %}.
 In fact, MS Bikaner Anup 4391 is the text of the *Suśrutasaṃhitā*, with the Candraṭa verse in the colophon.
+It is likely that this is the same case for MS London IOLR Taylor 1842: this is currently being investigated.

 MSS currently known to have the Candraṭa verse: